 \subsection{Spin projectors}

-We choose a different parameterization of the spin projectors onto the spin-$\tfrac{1}{2}$ sector w.r.t.\ that which has been employed in the literature \cite{VanNieuwenhuizen:1981ae,Pilling:2004cu}.
+We choose a different parametrization of the spin projectors onto the spin-$\tfrac{1}{2}$ sector with respect to that which has been employed in the literature \cite{VanNieuwenhuizen:1981ae,Pilling:2004cu}.
 The first such projector is given by

 which projects onto vector-spinors that can be written as $\gamma_\mu$ times a Dirac spinor.
 The complementary spin-$\frac{1}{2}$ projector is given by

 which produces gamma-traceless longitudinal vector-spinors.
 The intertwining projectors are